-You’ve heard the saying — data doesn’t lie.
-In the case of restaurant data analytics, there’s a lot of truth in that statement.
-Leaders in the restaurant industry can’t afford to rely on guesswork and gut feelings to make decisions, so good data analytics are crucial.
+They say data doesn’t lie.
+In the case of restaurant data analytics, data tells you everything you need to know to drive profits.
+The trick is learning how to use it.
+Leaders in the restaurant industry can’t afford to rely on guesswork and gut feelings to make decisions, so effective data analytics is a crucial practice.

-Your restaurant data is unbiased.
-Those data points can tell you exactly what’s going on and indicate where your business needs the most attention.
+Your restaurant's data is unbiased.
+Certain data points can tell you exactly what’s going on in key areas of your business, and indicate where your business needs the most attention.

-At the same time, gathering your restaurant analytics, then using that data to draw insights and make business decisions can be harder than it sounds.
-There’s so much data available, and it’s not always obvious what it means.
+At the same time, gathering your restaurant analytics, and then using that data to draw insights and make business decisions can be harder than it sounds.
+There’s so much data available, and it’s not always obvious what it means or what it's telling you to do.

-For example, imagine you look in your POS system today and discover that sales are quickly dropping for one of your top menu items.
+For example, imagine you look through sales data in your POS system and discover that sales are quickly dropping for one of your top menu items.
 It used to be popular, but now it’s barely moving.
-Is that a pricing issue?
+It's time to start searching for the cause.
+Is it a pricing issue?
 Has quality dropped?
 Are your marketing campaigns driving people towards a different option?

 In this example, that single data point isn’t enough to diagnose the root cause.
-You need other information, likely from customer feedback, to figure out what’s going on.
+You need other information from areas like customer feedback and marketing audits to figure out what’s going on.

-Once you spot the deeper issue, though, that knowledge is definitely power.
+The ability to spot deeper issues from data is a powerful tool.
 You can leverage those insights to make better business decisions, optimize your operations, and ultimately make more money.

 Let’s explore what it means to implement a data analytics strategy and how it can positively impact your restaurant business.

-Your analytics are data points that correlate to things like sales, food waste, ratings of guest experience, frequency of repeat business, and how much of your revenue gets to your bottom line.
-Basically, any pieces of verifiable information about your business are viable metrics to use in your data analytics strategy.
+When we talk about restaurant data, we're looking at key data points that correlate to things like sales, food waste, review scores, frequency of repeat business, and how much of a restaurant's revenue is included in the profit margin.
+Basically, any pieces of verifiable information about your restaurant are viable metrics to use in your data analytics strategy.

 The difference between a real metric and a false data point is that metrics can be measured.

-Let’s assume that you want a metric that tells you about the customer experience in your restaurant.
-Asking your team how they think customers feel is not a good data point.
+For example, say you're trying to measure the customer experience in your restaurant.
+Asking your team how they think customers feel might give you an idea of how things are going in general, but it's not a good data point.
 Intentional or not, unconscious biases and predispositions will play a role in what your team members notice.

 A better way to measure customer experience is to use satisfaction surveys, look at online reviews, and compare those metrics to your rate of repeat business, average wait times, and table turnover.